jfecher/ante-website/content/docs/language.md

 lines with `\` at the end of a line which would tell the lexer not to issue a newline token.
 There was also a similar rule for elliding newlines while we were inside `()` or `[]` pairs.
 This solution was quite annoying in practice however.
-Ante is much more expression-oriented than python and particularly when working the [pipeline operators](#pipeline-operators) we would end up with a long chain of lines ending with `\`:
+Ante is much more expression-oriented than python and particularly when working with the [pipeline operators](#pipeline-operators) we would end up with a long chain of lines ending with `\`:

 ```ante